- General Best Practices

 Choosing a CMS for your school is an incredibly important decision.
 For every school and district, the list of requirements may be different.
 Composer, Finalsite’s CMS, makes it as simple as possible for website admins to make updates to their sites through an intuitive “what you see is what you get” (WYSIWYG) editor and interface.

-Even if your school has just a handful of the design problems outlined above, it might be time for a website redesign.
-Your website represents a significant investment for your school, and the first line of brand awareness for most people who discover your school.
-Make that first impression as strong as possible with a redesigned website that accurately shows off your school’s excellence.
+Even if your school has just a handful of the design problems outlined above, it might be time for a website redesign, particularly in light of a need for schools to re-imagine their Digital Campus.
+Your website represents a significant investment for your school, and the continuous line of brand awareness for most people who discover your school and, as importantly, those who continue to engage.
+Make that first (and second, and third...) impression as strong as possible with a redesigned website that accurately shows off your school’s excellence.

 ABOUT THE AUTHOR